gogoduan/GoT-R1/README.md

 This code is released under the MIT License.

 ### Citation
-If you find this work helpful, please consider citing:
+If you find this work helpful, please consider citing our paper:
 ```
 @article{duan2025got,
   title={GoT-R1: Unleashing Reasoning Capability of MLLM for Visual Generation with Reinforcement Learning},